-A sequence must be named by a typedef declaration (see "Defining Data Types" on page 84) in order to be used as a parameter, an attribute, or a return value.
+A sequence must be named by a typedef declaration (see Defining Data Types) in order to be used as a parameter, an attribute, or a return value.
 You can omit a typedef declaration only for a sequence that is declared within a structure definition.